frontendpatterns/frontendpatterns.dev/src/content/patterns/separation-of-concerns.md

 ## Solution

 Divide code into distinct sections for logic, presentation, and styling to improve maintainability.
-For example, split a billing feature so API clients, hooks, and UI elements live in distinct folders with explicit boundaries.
+For example, split a billing feature so API clients, data fetching logic, and UI elements live in distinct folders with explicit boundaries.